julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 **Make fast benchmarking part of your development process.**

-Focus your optimization efforts on high level evaluations and long term functional requirements.
+Focus your optimization efforts on high level evaluations and long term functional requirements (LFRs).

 Look at the overall process before going into details.

-Make use of:
+Make use of a verity of test:
 - speed tests, short time to execute critical operations
 - load tests, fast responses to different levels of activity
 - scalability tests, low resource utilization as activity grows
 - stress tests, high stability as we get closer to the edge
 - reliability tests, high consistency in error handling over time

+Characteristics of long-term functional requirements (LFRs):
+- Core functionality, capable of addressing the needs of the company to deliver the unique value proposition
+- Durable and scalable, capable of withstanding a growing demand
+- Aligned with the product vision, capable of placing the company as the leader of the market

 ### For example